ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;g t out the lbiestway shecan ,e Sciucos
+ out the lbiestway shecan ,e Sciucos
 The paia` caiiiised by ,tlielting of;, a
 plantoroinsect is tho&#x27;rcsult &quot;of &#x27;a
 &#x27;ceritain&#x27; amount of acid poiion